 How does the roe herring fishery stack up?

-Based on data from BC statistics (AgriService BC 2018), wild salmon processing generates ~4x as much in wages as herring processing does.
-In 2016 when wild salmon and herring catches were comparable (24,700 tonnes and 24,100 tonnes, respectively), wild salmon generated 5.4x as many processing jobs (annual average of 1,400 compared to 332 for herring) (AgriService BC 2018).
-Similarly, these jobs resulted in higher wages for wild salmon that generated just over $2,000/tonne processed while herring was $525/tonne.
+Based on data from B.C. statistics (AgriService B.C.
+2018), wild salmon processing generates approximately 4x as much in wages as herring processing does.
+In 2016, when wild salmon and herring catches were comparable (24,700 tonnes and 24,100 tonnes, respectively), wild salmon generated 5.4x as many processing jobs (annual average of 1,400 compared to 332 for herring; AgriService B.C.
+2018).
+Similarly, the people employed processing wild salmon earned higher wages, earning just over $2,000 per tonne of salmon processed, compared to $525 per tonne of herring.

-Figure 23 Harvest and value (landed and wholesale) of BC seafood production averaged over 2014-2016.
-Source: BC AgriService 2017.
+Figure 23 Harvest and value (landed and wholesale) of B.C. seafood production averaged over 2014-2016.
+Source: B.C.
+AgriService 2017.

-Compared to other valuable species in the Strait of Georgia, such as salmon, herring catches are higher in tonnage but lower in value.
+Compared to other valuable species in the Strait of Georgia, such as salmon, herring catches are higher in tonnage but lower in value (Figure 23).

 Figure 24 Commercial salmon landings in the Strait of Georgia.
 Source: DFO, 2017.